lhr-solar/BPS/Docs/source/Software/Tasks.rst

     This task uses the MinionsASIC mutex, the Voltage mutex, and the Watchdog mutex.

 Timing Requirements
-    This task does not have any timing requirements.
+    (To be determined)

 Yields
-    This task yields to the fault state task, critical state task, the Watchdog task, the Amperes monitoring task, and the voltage/temperature monitoring task.
+    This task yields .

 Additional Considerations
     N/A